Skip to main content

 c212322e-c82d-4c7f-9c58-89271df9a020.png

 When setting up the Transformation, use your customer code.
-The screenshot below is for example only.
+For example:

 b3630d79-b07f-45db-89d5-2cc564af8c8b.png